 Put best practices into action as you workshop your own brand identity and campaign.
 You'll see how branding concepts work in the real world through examples, case studies, and a course-long project that brings it all home to your corporate or personal brand.

-Instead of pre-recorded videos, you'll engage with Spotify's Global Brand Strategy Lead in live lessons and workshops.
+Instead of pre-recorded videos, you'll engage with Spotify's Global Marketing Lead in live lessons and workshops.
 Chat with Gerry and your peers in office hours, and get direct input from an industry leader on all your assignments.

 Distill your brand personality.
 Create a brand book and messaging guidelines to define the brand approach that will advance your business goals.